symfony/symfony-docs/components/phpunit_bridge.rst

 Modified PHPUnit script
 -----------------------

-.. versionadded:: 3.2

-    This modified PHPUnit script was introduced in the 3.2 version of this component.

 This bridge provides a modified version of PHPUnit that you can call by using its ``bin/simple-phpunit`` command.
 It has the following features: